Chapter 8:

 "Not entirely, just scanning violent tendencies.
 Now, this should be irritating."

-He rises his free arm, still moving cogs with the other.
+He raised his free arm, still moving cogs with the other.
 The name tag is closer to her eye now.
-He starts snapping his fingers, with a safe distance from her face.
+He started snapping his fingers, with a safe distance from her face.

-Four snaps in she instinctively grabbed his forearm, stopping the snapping.
+Four snaps in and she instinctively grabbed his forearm, stopping the snapping.

 "Good, Normal reaction.
 We're done."

-He spins one cog in a full rotation, taking the clip from her thumb.
+He spun one cog in a full rotation, taking the clip from her thumb.

-She's sitting on a normal chair now much relaxed.
-He takes the gloves off and grabs a board in a hexagonal shape, in a size of a book, reading from it.
+She's sitting on a normal chair much relaxed now.
+He took the gloves off and grabbed a board in a hexagonal shape, in a size of a book, reading from it.
 It was also hiding the name tag.

 'Come on.. lower that thing.'